-Mostahdaf stuns rivals to triumph at Royal Ascot
+Delighted Dettori triumphs at final Royal Ascot

 "It means an awful lot to the whole team, it's been a very tough year.
 It'll be a good tonic for mum," said Harrington's daughter Kate.

+Trainer Mick Appleby secured his first Royal Ascot winner with Big Evs in the Windsor Castle Stakes.

+The 20-1 chance, named after racing fan Paul Evans who died last year, gave jockey Jason Hart victory after he was narrowly beaten on Highfield Princess a day earlier.

-Frankie Dettori, riding at his last Royal Ascot before retiring this year, had to settle for third on Prosperous Voyage as Rogue Millennium won the Duke of Cambridge Stakes
+Dettori had to settle for third on Prosperous Voyage as Rogue Millennium won the Duke of Cambridge Stakes

 The 10-1 winner, ridden by Danny Tudhope for trainer Tom Clover and the Rogues Gallery syndicate, was a supplementary entry for the race and beat Random Harvest by a neck.